colinsongf/Language-Understanding-System-Project/readme.md

 University of Trento - Federico Marinelli (187419)

-The extraction of ﬂat concepts out of a given word sequence is usually one of the ﬁrst steps in building a spoken language understanding (SLU) or dialogue system.

 This project aims to evaluate the performance of labelling a word sequence using generative and discriminative algorithms.
 In particular adopting Stochastic Final State Transducers during the mid-term project, Conditional Random Fields and Recursive Neural Networks during the final project.

 ## Description